MicrosoftDocs/windows-insider/wip/feedback/feedback-categories.md

 #### Desktop icons

 Use this only for desktop icon issues.
-Issues for your multiple desktops that you can switch between in Task view, should go to the **(Virtual) desktops** subcategory, issues for your background and wallpaper should go to the **Background and wallpaper** subcategory, issues for windows on your desktop should go to the **DWM (Desktop Window Manager)** subcategory, and issues with the desktop right-click context menu should go to the **Right-click context menu** subcategory.
+Issues for the desktops that you can switch between in Task view, should go to the **(Virtual) desktops** subcategory, issues for your background and wallpaper should go to the **Background and wallpaper** subcategory, issues for windows on your desktop should go to the **DWM (Desktop Window Manager)** subcategory, and issues with the desktop right-click context menu should go to the **Right-click context menu** subcategory.

 #### DWM (Desktop Window Management)